UPDATE 1-U.S. says states' lawsuits vs S&P belong in state courts

 U.S. District Judge Jesse Furman in Manhattan has scheduled an Oct.
 4 hearing over the states' effort to move their lawsuits back to various state courts, and S&P's effort to dismiss the states' litigation altogether.

-The state lawsuits were consolidated before Furman in June, and represent most of the lawsuits that state attorneys general have filed against S&P over its ratings.
+The cases before the judge represent the bulk of the 17 lawsuits state attorneys general have filed against S&P. Most were filed on the same February day that the Justice Department sued the rating agency for $5 billion.

-Many were filed six months ago, on the same day that the Justice Department sued S&P for $5 billion.
-Last month, U.S. District Judge David Carter in Santa Ana, California allowed the government to continue pursuing that case.
+The Justice Department won a ruling on July 17 by U.S. District Judge David Carter in Santa Ana, California allowing it to continue pursuing its own lawsuit over S&P's ratings.

-S&P has said statements about the integrity of its ratings are "puffery" that cannot be a basis for the fraud lawsuit.

 The cases are In re: Standard & Poor's Rating Agency Litigation, U.S. District Court, Southern District of New York, No. 13-md-02446; and U.S. v.
 McGraw-Hill Cos et al, U.S. District Court, Central District of California, No. 13-00779.